-This is a story about the Cloud & Enterprise engineering group at Microsoft that encompasses products & services such as PowerBI, Azure, Visual Studio, Visual Studio Team Services, Windows Server, and System Center.
+This is a story about the Cloud & Enterprise engineering group at Microsoft that encompasses products & services such as PowerBI, Azure, Visual Studio, Visual Studio Team Services (now Azure DevOps), Windows Server, and System Center.
 It is a story about transformation of Microsoft's culture, organization structure, technology, and processes to allow enterprises to deliver faster, continuously learn, and experiment.

-This is also a story of 84,000+ Microsoft engineers (as of Feb 2018) who have moved to Visual Studio Team Services (VSTS) to create unparalleled value for their customers using DevOps.
+This is also a story of 84,000+ Microsoft engineers (as of Feb 2018) who have moved to Visual Studio Team Services (VSTS (now known as Azure DevOps)) to create unparalleled value for their customers using DevOps.

 DevOps – Frequently Asked Questions